 Regional leaders and their teams have expertise in membership, The Rotary Foundation, public image, fundraising, and polio eradication efforts.
 They each support multiple districts and can offer the best practices, report on trends, and suggest detailed action steps.
 Work with them to achieve your district's goals.

 Do you know how each regional leader can help you succeed?
-Flip the cards to find out.

 Rotary coordinators

 Assist in strategic planning and in attracting and engaging members to develop vibrant clubs